BryanKCodes/tp/docs/DeveloperGuide.md

 - **`GroupCommand`** — represents the command that performs auto-grouping.
 Validates input and orchestrates team formation.
 - **`GroupCommandParser`** — parses user input for the group command.
 Ensures no arguments are provided.
-- **`TeamMatcher`** — contains the core algorithm for forming balanced teams from unassigned persons.
+- **`TeamMatcher`** — contains the core algorithm for forming rank-ordered teams from unassigned persons.
 - **`Model#getUnassignedPersonList()`** — retrieves the list of persons not currently assigned to any team.
 - **`Model#addTeam(Team)`** — adds newly formed teams to the model and updates the UI.